TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 Follow steps in ~tubprod/README to create capsule file and do test processing.

+Be sure crossref_iss in capsules/Makefile is set to the current/desired issue, per ~tubprod/README.

 When it runs cleanly and as expected, systematically go through all items in the present issue, creating (by hand), under the main issue directory (~tubprod/VV-N), one or both of these files, as needed: